17 - 28 January, with students present in Trento.

-All students are required to upload their CV, ToR (Transcript of Records) and a motivation letter when applying.
+All students are required to upload their CV, ToR (Transcript of Records) and a motivation letter when applying online.

-Only on-line applications will be accepted using the Application Tool available starting from Summer 2021 in the Useful Links section.
+The online application will be available starting from October in the Useful Links section.

 External students (from non-partner universities): 1.000 Euros